xetdata/pyxet/docs/markdowns/quickstart.md

 ## Authentication

-Signup on [XetHub](https://xethub.com/user/sign_up) and obtain a username and access token.
+Signup on [XetHub](https://xethub.com/user/sign_up) and obtain a username and personal access token.
 You should write this down.

 There are three ways to authenticate with XetHub: